legeRise/Top5vidCreator/README.md

 1. **Step 1 - Pic Keywords**: Enter comma-separated keywords (e.g., programminglanguageicons, javascript,python,java,c++,c).

 2. **Display Keywords**: Enter display names for images (e.g., "Top 5 Programming Languages", "JavaScript").
-Each "display keyword" corresponds to a "pic keyword".
-For example:
+Each "display keyword" serves as the overlay text for a corresponding "pic keyword".
+For instance:

    - **Pic Keyword**: `programminglanguageicons`
      - **Display Keyword**: "Top 5 Programming Languages"

+   This setup means that images retrieved using the `programminglanguageicons` keyword will display the overlay text "Top 5 Programming Languages".

    This means that images associated with the `programminglanguageicons` keyword will have the overlay text "Top 5 Programming Languages" displayed on them.